-The 2019 Student Global Leadership Conference Committee is seeking proposals for educational programmes and breakout sessions.
+The 2020 Student Global Leadership Conference (SGLC) Team is seeking proposals for breakout sessions.

 ABOUT THE CONFERENCE

-Building on previous conference themes of social justice, diversity, and inclusivity, our fourth SGLC focuses on leadership and sustainability.
+Building on previous conference themes of social justice, diversity and inclusivity, and sustainability, our fifth SGLC focuses on leadership and change.

 The conference will be open to: